 Burlington itself is a college town that’s run entirely on renewable energy.
 It’s quaint, it’s in a gorgeous location, and I think I’d actually enjoy it there.
-For me, though, my memories of Burlington will always be tainted, because it will forever be remembered as the place where a guy rode his bicycle into my car.
+For me, though, it will forever be remembered as the place where a guy rode his bicycle into my car.

 Now, I know what you’re thinking: when a car and a bicycle collide, it’s always the driver’s fault.

 Turns out I found the exception to that rule.

 As we were driving through downtown Burlington looking for a place to park, I turned onto a street that runs right in front of the fire station.
 Just as I did so, a fire engine turned its lights on and prepared to pull out of the station.
 So I – and everyone else around me – stopped to allow it to pass.
 Well, everyone except the guy on the bike, who clearly wasn’t paying attention when he rode right into my car.

 He was okay, and my car was too.
 Just a couple minor scratches.
 But it’s certainly a cautionary tale about paying attention while riding a bicycle.

 Anyway, the next morning dawned grey and windy (still), so we gave up all hopes of sunshine as we packed up and loaded our car onto the Lake Champlain Ferry for a ride across the lake to Plattsburgh, New York.